Afro-Colombians: Demographics

-In the 1970s, there was a major influx of Afro-Colombians into urban areas in search of greater economic and social opportunities for their children.
-This led to an increase in the number of urban poor in the marginal areas of big cities like Cali, Medellín, and Bogotá.
-Most Afro-Colombians are currently living in urban areas.
-Around 25%, or 1.2 million people, are based in rural areas, compared to 75%, or 3.7 million people, in urban zones.
-The 1991 Colombian Constitution gave them the right to collective ownership of traditional Pacific coastal lands and special cultural development protections.
-Critics argue that this important legal instrument is not enough to address their social and developmental needs completely.
+In the 1970s, a major influx of Afro-Colombians came to urban areas in search of greater economic and social opportunities for their children which led to an increase in the number of urban poor in the marginal areas of large cities like Cali, Medellín, and Bogotá.
+Most Afro-Colombians currently live in urban areas.
+Only around 25%, or 1.2 million people, are based in rural areas, compared to 75%, or 3.7 million people, in urban zones.
+The Colombian Constitution of 1991 gave them the right to collective ownership of traditional Pacific coastal lands and special cultural development protections.
+Critics argue that the important legal instrument is not enough to address Afro-Colombians' social and developmental needs completely.

-Afro-Colombians are concentrated on the northwest Caribbean coast and the Pacific coast in such departments as Chocó, whose capital, Quibdó, is 95.3% Afro-Colombian as opposed to just 2.3% mestizo or white.
-Similar numbers are found in the port cities of Buenaventura and Tumaco where over 80% of the population is Afro-Colombian.
-Considerable numbers are also in Cali, Cartagena and Barranquilla.
-Colombia is considered to have one of the largest Black/African-descent population in South America, and the fourth largest in the western hemisphere, following United States, Brazil and Haiti.
+Afro-Colombians are concentrated on the northwest Caribbean coast and the Pacific coast in such departments as Chocó, whose capital, Quibdó, is 95.3% Afro-Colombian, as opposed to just 2.3% mestizo or white.
+Similar numbers are found in the port cities of Buenaventura and Tumaco, where over 80% of the population is Afro-Colombian.
+Considerable numbers are also in Cali, Cartagena, and Barranquilla.
+Colombia has one of the largest afrodescendant populations in Latin America (it is often cited as the second-largest, after Brazi) and has the fourth-largest in the Western Hemisphere, after Brazil, Haiti, and the United States.

-It has been estimated that only 4.9 million Afro-Colombians actively recognize their Black ancestry, while many other Afro-Colombians do not as a result of inter-racial relations with white and Indigenous Colombians.
-Afro-Colombians often encounter a noticeable degree of racial discrimination and prejudice, possibly as a socio-cultural leftover from colonial times.
-They have been historically absent from high-level government positions and many of their long-established settlements around the Pacific coast remain underdeveloped.
+It has been estimated that only 4.9 million Afro-Colombians actively recognize their black ancestry, but many other African Colombians fail to do so because of racial relations with white and indigenous Colombians.
+Afro-Colombians often encounter a noticeable degree of racial discrimination and prejudice, possibly as a sociocultural leftover from colonial times.
+They have been historically absent from high-level government positions, and many of their long-established settlements around the Pacific coast remain underdeveloped.

 In Colombia's ongoing internal conflict, Afro-Colombians are both victims of violence and displacement as well as members of armed factions, such as the FARC and the AUC.

 Afro-Colombians have played a role in contributing to the development of certain aspects of Colombian culture.
-For example, several of Colombia's musical genres, such as cumbia and vallenato, have African origins or influences.
-Many Afro-Colombians have also been successful in sports, such as Olympic weightlifter Óscar Figueroa and footballer Patrocinio Bonilla, also known as "Patrón" (believed to have been murdered on August 11, 2020).
+For example, several of Colombia's musical genres, such as Cumbia and Vallenato, have African origins or influences.
+Some Afro-Colombians have also been successful in sports such as the Olympic weightlifter Óscar Figueroa and the footballer, Patrocinio Bonilla, also known as "Patrón" (believed to have been murdered on August 11, 2020).

+Raizal people

+The Raizal ethnic group is an Afro-Caribbean group living in Archipelago of San Andrés, Providencia, and Santa Catalina that speaks San Andrés-Providencia Creole.